 My name is Maria Goldshtein.

-I am a 6th year graduate student at the Linguistics department at the University of Illinois in Urbana-Champaign.
-I am currently working on individual differences in the processing and interpretation of comparative illusion sentences (more people have been to Russia than I have) and underinformative scalar implicatures (some cats are mammals), using offline (judgment tasks, and data of a more qualitative nature) and online (EEG) methodologies.
+I got my PhD at the Linguistics department at the University of Illinois in Urbana-Champaign.
+Where I worked on individual differences in the processing and interpretation of comparative illusion sentences (more people have been to Russia than I have) and underinformative scalar implicatures (some cats are mammals), using offline (judgment tasks, and data of a more qualitative nature) and online (EEG) methodologies.

-Other than Linguistics, my main interests include literature, music and photography.
+Other than language, my main interests include literature, music and photography.